vaot/omniauth-go-to-webinar/README.md

 OmniAuth is a library that standardize multi-provider authentication for web applications.
 A developer can create strategies for OmniAuth that authenticate users via disparate systems.

-This is a Omniauth Strategy for Go To Webinar
+This application is an example of creating a Omniauth Strategy

 How To use :